Shinano Mainichi Newspaper introduced our products - First wintering deer confirmed in Kamikochi

 Survey Overview

-A study conducted by the Matsumoto Branch of the Japan Nature Conservation Association confirmed for the first time that Japanese deer are overwintering in the forested areas of Kamikochi at elevations exceeding 1,600 meters.
-Tracking data from deer fitted with our GPS collar, the “LoggLaw G2C,” revealed their home ranges from August 2025 to January 2026, indicating the possibility of their establishment in the Kamikochi area.
+In a study conducted by the Matsumoto Branch of the Japan Nature Conservation Association, it was confirmed for the first time that Japanese deer are overwintering in the forested areas of Kamikochi at elevations exceeding 1,600 meters.
+Tracking data from deer fitted with our "LoggLaw G2C" GPS collars revealed their home ranges from August 2025 to January 2026, indicating the possibility of their establishment in the Kamikochi area.

 About LoggLaw G2C